THE NEWS FROM THE CRUISE

 the mass of Mt.
 Rainier displayed

-while across the aisle, we looked down
+while across the aisle, we looked

 at the rest of the Cascades.